ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- clerk, and he reached for the
-beautiful little box with the beautiful
-little key. &quot;Oh, it&#x27;s all right, of
-course,&quot; he hoped in spite of his suspi
-cions. &quot;Something has detained the
-gentleman, but I may as well make
-sure.&quot; He is sure now.
-The beautiful
-little box with the beautiful little key
-contained old worthless iron padlocks
-No news of the thief.
-Every reader
-will see at once how the swindle was
-accomplished.
-The man had two
-beautiful little boxes with two beauti
-ful little keys in the innecent little
-bag, and, of course, gave the right one
-(that is, for him) to the clerk when
-he left.
-eD
 WHAT TO DO IN CASE OF ACCIDENT.
 Prof. Wilder, of Cornell University
 gives the following short rules for ac